ms/buildtogether.tech/collaborate/index.md

 to sort and filter issues.

 Finally, the description briefly summarizes the problem.
-If the author hadn't already identified the cause, it would include a <span g="reprex">reproducible example</span>, or reprex.
+If the author hadn't already identified the cause, it should include a <span g="reprex">reproducible example</span> (also called a reprex).
 This helps the person understand what the issue is much more than, "The program crashes when I open strange files," but experience shows that if people are required to come up with a reprex when filing an issue, they will often solve their own problem along the way.
+We'll talk more about the value of minimal reproducible examples in <span x="debugging"></span>.

 <div class="callout" markdown="1">